grz0zrg/fsynth/README.md

 Fragment can also act as a standalone sequencer but you have to make your own software that interpret the data sent via WebSocket, this synthesizer can also send its data via OSC.

-Fragment support OSC inputs as well, if you send OSC messages starting with "i" (a single message which update a specific index of the array) or "a" (a single message with all the array data) as the address, it will define a shader uniform of that name with the data as a float array, [Open Stage Control](http://osc.ammd.net) can be used to control partials or more parameters through OSC that way.
+Fragment support OSC inputs as well, if you send OSC messages starting with "i" (a single message which update a specific index of the array) or "a" (a single message with all the array data) as the address, it will define a shader uniform of that name with the data as a float array, you can send an OSC message with the address "/clear" to clear all OSC defined uniforms.

+[Open Stage Control](http://osc.ammd.net) can be used to control partials or more parameters through OSC.

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

 ## Features

- * Complete additive and granular (WIP) synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a C native audio server (fastest)
+ * Complete additive and granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a C native audio server (fastest)
  * Live coding/JIT compilation of shader code
  * Real-time, collaborative app.
  * Stereophonic or monaural